INJECTION

 - Treatment of deep vein thrombosis (DVT) and pulmonary embolism (PE)o excluding PE likely to require thrombolytic therapy or surgery.·

-- Prevention of thrombus formation in extra corporeal circulation during haemodialysis.·
+- Prevention of thrombus formation in extra corporeal circulation during hemodialysis.·

 - Acute coronary syndrome: